American Journal of Biological Anthropology: Modern focus

-Like the field of physical anthropology, the journal has grown and developed into research areas far beyond its origins.
+Like the field of physical anthropology, the AJBA has grown and developed into research areas far beyond its origins.
 It publishes research in areas such as human paleontology, osteology, anatomy, biology, genetics, primatology, and forensic science.

 Impact

-In 2009, the journal was selected by the Special Libraries Association as one of the top 10 most influential journals of the century in the fields of biology and medicine, along with the American Journal of Botany, The BMJ, Journal of Paleontology, JAMA, Journal of Zoology, Nature, New England Journal of Medicine, Proceedings of the National Academy of Sciences, and Science.
-According to the Journal Citation Reports, its 2020 impact factor is 2.868, ranking it 15th out of 93 in the category "Anthropology" and 27th out of 50 in the category "Evolutionary Biology".
-Additionally, the journal has earned the most citations in the category "Anthropology" each year for over a decade.
+In 2009, the journals were selected by the Special Libraries Association as one of the top 10 most influential journals of the century in the fields of biology and medicine, along with the American Journal of Botany, The BMJ, Journal of Paleontology, JAMA, Journal of Zoology, Nature, New England Journal of Medicine, Proceedings of the National Academy of Sciences, and Science.
+According to the Journal Citation Reports, the 2020 impact factor of the AJPA and the Yearbook of Physical Anthropology combined was 2.868, ranking the journals 15th out of 93 in the category "Anthropology" and 27th out of 50 in the category "Evolutionary Biology."
+Additionally, the combined Association journals earned the most citations in the category "Anthropology" each year for over a decade.

+In 2023, the combined AJBA-Yearbook of Biological Anthropology impact factor was 1.7, down from 2020 due to their reindexing post-name change.